 Title I provides funding for tutoring in reading and mathematics to academically needy students attending eligible private schools in Baltimore County.
 Consultation between private school officials and the BCPS Title I office occurs on a regular basis to implement the most effective program.
 Program effectiveness is determined annually using the results of students’ performance on milestone assessments.

-The Title I office provides funds to the Good Shepherd Center, Children’s Home, Board of Child Care, and Villa Maria.
+The Office of Title I provides funds to the Good Shepherd Center, The Mann Residential School, Children’s Home, Board of Child Care, and Villa Maria.
 These institutions use Title I funds for public school liaison positions that serve as school advocates for the children residing in the institutions, tutoring services, instructional supplies, in-home interventions, therapeutic mentors, and summer programs.

 Title I funds support a liaison to coordinate the district’s program for homeless students.
 Also, McKinney Vento funds support the Homeless Program in BCPS.